schmoelder/diss/doc/02_model_based_design/05_design_solution.md

 (optimization_algorithms)=
 ## Optimization

+Optimization is the systematic search for decision variable values $x$ that minimize or maximize one or more objective functions $f(x)$, subject to constraints on the feasible region.
+As discussed above, it provides a unified framework for tasks ranging from model calibration to process design.
 Optimization problems can be classified based on the type of variables, constraints, and objectives involved.
 Some common classes include: